freeCodeCamp/boilerplate-mochachai/README.md

 13th Test if a Value is a String
 14th Test if a String contains a Substring
 15th Use Regular Expressions to Test a String
 16th Test if an Object has a Property
+17th Test if a Value is of a Specific Data Structure Type

 # Quality Assurance with Chai